 Litter tray refusal in cats is a common source of frustration among cat carers and a large number of cats end up in shelters due to inappropriate toileting.

-There are great many reasons why a cat may not use the litter tray.
-The first port of call is always your veterinarian to rule out a medical problem.
-If all is well, then you must look at possible behavioural reasons why your cat is refusing the litter tray.
+Always see a veterinarian to rule out a medical cause.
+Once that is ruled out you must look at possible behavioural causes.
 Below I will outline some possible behavioural and medical reasons why cats will refuse to use their litter tray.

-Dirty litter tray - Cats are fastidiously clean and may refuse to use a tray that is not cleaned as often as it should be.
+Cats are fastidiously clean and may refuse to use a tray that is not clean.
 As a rule of thumb, you should have one litter tray per cat, plus one spare.
 Although in multiple cat households this is not always possible.
 Regular scooping of your tray, along with changing the litter frequently should help.

-- Urolithiasis - Uroliths are rock like stones found within the urinary tract causing irritation and secondary infection.
+Uroliths are rock-like stones found in the urinary tract causing irritation and secondary infection.
 Struvite (also referred to as magnesium ammonium phosphate or MAP) account for approximately 65% of stones, 20% are calcium oxalate , other stones include calcium phosphate, ammonium urate, silica, and cystine.
 The stones are named after their mineral formation and are caused by varying reasons.
 It is important that your veterinarian identifies which stone(s) your cat has and treats accordingly.